hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 ## Assessing Alignment Quality

+Alignment data files frequently contain biases that are introduced by sequencing technologies, during sample preparation,  and/or the selected mapping algorithm.
+Therefore, one of the fundamental requirement during analysis of these data is to perform quality control.
+In this way, we get an idea of **how well our reads align to the reference** and **how well data fit with the expected outcome**.

 ### Mapping statistics

-Now, we want to know how well did our reads align to the reference?
+Different alignment tools will output a summary of the mapping in different ways.
+For STAR, the `Log.final.out` file  contains mapping statistics.
 Rather than looking at each read alignment, it can be more useful to evaluate statistics that give a general overview for all reads within a sample.
-Different tools will output this information in different ways.
-For STAR, the `Log.final.out` file  contains mapping statistics.
 Let's use the `less` command to scroll through it:

 	$ less Mov10_oe_1_Log.final.out